-- Members of Abyei civil society hold placards saying that Abyei belongs Ngok Dink chiefdoms in a protest outside the United Nations offices in Khartoum on September 23, 2010 (photo Getty)
+- Members of Abyei civil society groups hold placards saying that Abyei belongs Ngok Dinka chiefdoms in a protest outside the United Nations offices in Khartoum on 23 September 2010 (Photo: Getty)

 "The people of Abyei have inalienable right to decide their own destiny if the government of Sudan continues to deliberately refuse settling the final status by derailing the processes of conducting referendum on the basis of the African union proposal”, said Luka Biong Deng, co-chair of the Abyei Joint Oversight Committee (AJOC).

 Deng, who was briefing journalists on the situation in the disputed region, said Abyei is not a contested region, since it was never been shared between the Dinka Ngok and the Messeriya tribes from the time an administrative unit.